Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/driver/spi_eeprom/at25/at25_eeprom_read_write/readme.md

 ## Description

-This example uses the AT25 driver to communicate with the SPI based AT25 series of external EEPROMs to perform write and read operations in Bare-Metal environment.
+This example uses the AT25 driver to communicate with the SPI based AT25 series of external EEPROMs to perform write and read operations in Bare-Metal and RTOS environment.

 ## Downloading and building the application